163693 Atira: Physical properties

 Atira is a S-type asteroid and orbits the Sun at a distance of 0.5–1.0 AU once every 8 months (233 days).
 Its orbit has an eccentricity of 0.32 and an inclination of 26° with respect to the ecliptic.
 With a perihelion of 0.50 AU the body also classifies as a Venus-crosser – as Venus orbits the Sun at a distance of 0.72–0.73 AU – but does not get as close to the Sun as Mercury (which orbits between 0.31 and 0.47 AU).
 As no precoveries were found, Atira's observation arc begins with its discovery observation in 2003.
 It has a rotation period of 3.3984 hours with a brightness variation of 0.36 magnitude (U=2) and a very low albedo of 0.0231.

 With a diameter of 4.8 kilometers, Atira is one of the largest Near-Earth objects.
 Early estimates of its size ranged from 1 to 2 kilometers, but those were based on an assumed higher albedo of 0.20.
 Its larger size and low albedo were discovered when Atira was imaged by radar in early 2017.
 These radar images also revealed that Atira is a binary asteroid.

 Binary system

 Atira came within 0.207 AU from Earth in January 2017, the closest since its discovery in 2003.
 This provided an opportunity to study the asteroid by radar.
-Images taken at Arecibo Observatory on 20 January 2017 revealed that Atira is a synchronous binary asteroid with a minor-planet moon in orbit.
+Images taken at Arecibo Observatory on 20 January 2017 revealed that Atira is a synchronous binary asteroid with a minor-planet moon.
 The primary with a diameter of 4.8±0.5 km is possibly elongated and very angular in shape.
 The secondary is tidally locked and has a diameter of 1.0±0.3 km.
 Additional images taken on 23 January 2017 showed that the two components are orbiting each other at a distance of about 6 km with an orbital period of 15.5 hours.
+It is currently the only confirmed binary asteroid that orbits inside Earths orbit.